USA orchestrates shock defeat of Pakistan at Men’s T20 Cricket World Cup - KESQ

 (CNN) — The US cricket team orchestrated a shocking defeat of powerhouse Pakistan following a dramatic Super Over victory at the Men’s T20 Cricket World Cup on Thursday in Dallas.

-The thrilling win was the biggest in USA Cricket history.
-The triumph could be considered one of the biggest upsets in the sport of cricket.
+The thrilling win was the biggest in US cricket history and is already being regarded as one of the biggest upsets in the sport.

+Team captain Monank Patel, who was named player of the match, spoke about what the landmark victory meant to the team and the country.

+“I am happy with the win.
+Playing against Pakistan for the first time in the World Cup and beating them, it was an unbelievable performance from our side,” he told reporters after the match.

+“I would say it’s a big day for Team USA and for the USA cricket community too,” he added.

-The United States is co-hosting the World Cup for the first time, along with the West Indies.
+The United States is making its first appearance at the T20 World Cup and is co-hosting the tournament for the first time, along with the West Indies.

+The magnitude of Thursday’s victory cannot be understated.
+Cricket is far from a mainstream sport in the US, while Pakistan possesses significant cricketing pedigree, reaching the T20 World Cup final in 2022 and winning the competition in 2009.

+“Of course, beating Pakistan in the World Cup is going to open many doors for us,” said Patel.
+“Obviously, hosting the World Cup in USA and performing here as a team, it helps us to grow the cricket in USA.”

 Nitish Kumar hit a match-saving boundary to force the Super Over – a tie-breaking method in which whoever scores the most runs from six balls wins – much to the delight of US fans at the Grand Prairie Cricket Stadium.